Green Claims: getting your environmental claims right

 At Simply Sustainable, we encourage transparency in all business publications and disclosures and are adept at guiding businesses to comply with existing obligations on environmental claims.
 In particular, we ensure that reporting and communications are aligned with the latest environmental regulations and best practice frameworks.

-If you are interested in getting your environmental claims right, but not sure where to start, please contact us or request a call back.
+If you are interested in getting your environmental claims right, but not sure where to start, please contact us.

 Author: Lauren Hyatt, Senior Consultant